 The Chicago Theater Sign

-Can you actually say you visited the Windy City without getting a picture of the sign that dons its name?
+Can you even actually say you visited the Windy City without getting a picture of the sign that dons its name?
 Snap a picture of the Chicago Theater’s marquee and head in for a show.

 Chicago River

-With a river cutting through the cityscape crisscrossed by a handful of bridges, the Chicago River is a photographer’s dream.
+With a river cutting through the cityscape, crisscrossed by a handful of bridges, the Chicago River is a photographer’s dream.
 When you’re back home, you’ll be left pining for a downtown office or apartment overlooking these serene, blue-green waters.
 While you’re in town, make sure to stroll along the River Walk or take a boat ride for a different perspective of the city.

 The Art Institute of Chicago